Competition: The Sunday Times Audible Short Story Award

 3.2 The Entry must not contain more than six thousand (6,000) words.
 The word count should be listed on the Entry and must be precise.

-3.3 Entries may be submitted by the author or by his/her publisher or agent acting in their capacity as agent on behalf of the relevant author.
+3.3 Entries may be submitted by the author or by their publisher or agent acting in their capacity as agent on behalf of the relevant author.

 3.5 The Entry must either: